What's Blooming This Season

 A quick tour of what's opening up in the garden right now — from the first foxglove spikes to the snapdragons that always show up fashionably late.

-Read MoreA small suburban flower garden where seasonal blooms are grown with care, color, and love.
+Read MoreA small suburban flower garden where seasonal blooms are grown with care — for bees, for birds, and for everyone who wanders by.

 Harpeth Acres isn't a big farm tucked away in the countryside — it's a peaceful backyard garden, right in the middle of a quiet suburban neighborhood.
 What started as a few raised beds has slowly grown into something beautiful: rows of seasonal blooms, climbing vines, busy bees, and the kind of soft summer light that makes everything feel a little more like home.

-A handful of small, seasonal offerings — grown one bed at a time.
+A handful of small, seasonal offerings — grown one bed at a time, for our family and the wildlife that calls this garden home.

 Hand-cut blooms gathered in small bunches as the season unfolds — zinnias, dahlias, sunflowers, and whatever's lovely that week.